MODULE 4_JAYBEE D. MARANAN

 - The primary SQL statement for retrieving data is the

-statement. - Example:SQL
+SELECTstatement. - Example:SQL

-SELECT column1, column2 FROM my_table WHERE condition;
+SELECT column1, column2 FROM my_table WHERE condition;- Replace

-with actual column names and table names.
+column1,column2, andmy_tablewith actual column names and table names.

 - Replace